SwissTPH/healthiar/README.md

 In the option a, you see the version number of *healthiar* that your are using.
 In options b and c, you see the updated citation (might be more recent than your installed version).

-# TRAININGS
+# PRESENTING *healthiar*
-If you would like us to introduce the *healthiar* at a conference or another event please get in touch: alberto.castrofernandez@swisstph.ch and axel.luyten@swisstph.ch
+If you would like us to present *healthiar* at a conference, lecture or training, please, contact us: alberto.castrofernandez@swisstph.ch and axel.luyten@swisstph.ch

 # ACKNOWLEDGEMENTS
 The development of *healthiar* has been funded by the EU project BEST-COST.